 - IP and Competition LawPharmaceuticals and IP

 - Protection of Biotechnological Inventions

 - Patent Licensing

 - Media Law

 - Apply before

-DisciplinesPatent & Intellectual Property Law Master of Laws (LLM) Statistics View 18 other Masters in Master of Laws (LLM) in Germany
+DisciplinesPatent & Intellectual Property Law Master of Laws (LLM) Statistics View 18 other Masters in Statistics in Germany

-International32730 EUR/yearTuition FeeBased on the original amount of 32730 EUR for the full programme and a duration of 12 months.
+International32000 EUR/yearTuition FeeBased on the tuition of 32000 EUR for the full programme during 12 months.

-EU/EEA32730 EUR/yearTuition FeeBased on the original amount of 32730 EUR for the full programme and a duration of 12 months.
+EU/EEA32000 EUR/yearTuition FeeBased on the tuition of 32000 EUR for the full programme during 12 months.